rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-virtual-networks.md

           .apply();
 ```

-Update the other subnet to allow inbound HTTP traffic.
+Update the front end subnet to allow inbound HTTP traffic using the network security rule created in the previous step.

-### Create a virtual machine on a subnet
+## Create a virtual machine on a subnet
 ```java
 // use the existing virtual network and front-end subnet to attach the new VM to the network VirtualMachine frontEndVM = azure.virtualMachines().define(frontEndVmName)